© Crown copyright 2020

 1.21.5 Licensable goods in common storage

 Your records and/or systems need to provide safeguards preventing the removal to free circulation of goods liable to restrictions.
 For example goods being removed to free circulation without an appropriate valid licence being available.
-We also need to be sure that authorising common storage doesn’t adversely affect the customs warehousing procedure or any subsequent customs procedure.
+We also need to be sure that authorising common storage does not adversely affect the customs warehousing procedure or any subsequent customs procedure.
 For example, it’s not being used to circumvent anti-dumping duty requirements.

 1.21.6 If there’s a difference between my stock records and the physical stock held

 Variations can occur when a comparison is made between the warehouse stock records and the physical stock held of goods with a different customs status.
-This doesn’t refer to discrepancies when the goods were first received.
+This does not refer to discrepancies when the goods were first received.
 You should investigate any variations that arise and make the necessary adjustments to your records including providing an explanation for variations.

 However, if there is no identifiable explanation you can apply the following: